Custom WebView HTTP IO is Bad

 - Load resources in background before

-even displayed (for example if email app receives a new message in background, it can start pre-fetching images from the message even before user opens the app, of course with respect to connection quality and battery level). - Override
+WebVieweven displayed (for example if email app receives a new message in background, it can start pre-fetching images from the message even before user opens the app, of course with respect to connection quality and battery level). - Override

-, immediately return some fake result and start async load of the requested resource, then when the resource will be downloaded you can trigger it's reload via JavaScript
+Another approach if you can't pre-fetch resources is to override shouldInterceptRequest(), immediately return some fake result and start async load of the requested resource, then when the resource will be downloaded you can trigger it's reload via JavaScript and return content from cache!

 Bonus info

-with support for "new" web features and your app supports Android versions that can not use Android System WebView
+If you need relatively fast WebView with support for "new" web features and your app supports Android versions that can not use Android System WebView from the Google Play — take a look at Crosswalk project.

-which you can include into your apk statically or dynamically as a shared library.
+TL;TR: Crosswalk is a WebView based on relatively fresh versions of Chromium which you can include into your apk statically or dynamically as a shared library.